DavidStevensonVtex/Linux/The-Linux-Command-Line/ch15/storage-media.md

 In this example, we created a mount point named _/mnt/iso_image_ and then mounted the image file _image.iso_ at that mount point.
 After the image is mounted, it  can be treated just as though it were a real CD-ROM or DVD. _Remember to unmount the image when it is no longer needed_.

+#### Blanking a Rewritable CD-ROM

+Rewritable CD-RW media needs to be erased or _blanked_ before it can be reused.
+To this, we can use _wodim_, specifying the device name forthe CD writer and the type of blanking to be performed.

+`wodim dev=/dev/cdrw blank=fast`